 - God’s Kingdom vision for a gathering of culturally diverse peoples to God’s family.

 - A current edition of the Bible.
 We suggest 'The Bible for Everyone: A New Translation' ed.
 N.T.
 Wright & John Goldingay, but any Bible will do.

-We are excited to introduce a unique, team-taught course with guest-lecturer Prof. Esau McCaulley, assistant professor of New Testament at Wheaton College, & Prof. N.T.
+We are excited to introduce a unique, team-taught course with guest-lecturer Prof. Esau McCaulley, Associate Professor of New Testament at Wheaton College, & Prof. N.T.
 Wright.
 This collaboration, which centres around the contribution of the Bible to contemporary discussions of ethnicity and justice, is the result of a continued friendship that began when Wright served as McCauley’s doctoral supervisor at the University of St. Andrews.
 The initial lecture opens with a conversation between Prof. McCaulley and Prof. Wright as they explore why these themes are vitally important today.

 Ethnicity, Justice, and the People of God represents the thought of two world-class biblical scholars who throughout their careers have shared a commitment to reviving overlooked emphases of biblical justice in the public imagination.
 This course traces various strands of thought regarding ethnicity and justice throughout history and the various responses people in the Church have offered.
 Along the way, both scholars highlight scriptural resources to aid believers in witnessing to injustice and practical possibilities for participating in God’s vision to put all things right.